lexicalunit/spellbot/README.md

 - `!power`: Set your current power level.
 - `!report`: Report the results of the game you just played.
 - `!team`: Join one of the teams available on your server.
+- `!points`: Find out how many points you currently have.

 When you run the `!lfg` command, SpellBot will post a message for sign ups.